Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

 ### Sandbox and greenhouses

-Usual conditions can be too good and stable  Select a bad loc.
-A must for network, async, and high load applications.
+Usual conditions can be too good and stable.
+Select a bad loc.
+A must for network, async, and high-load applications.

 The easiest recipe is to develop/test applications in [unusual locations](../../../pencraft/README%2B/offtopic/anti-home-office.md).

 ## REMEDIES ?